vaibbavisk20/openai_infra_action/README.md

 1. After running `azd up` and visiting the website, you see a '404 Not Found' in the browser.
 Wait 10 minutes and try again, as it might be still starting up.
 Then try re-running the workflow and wait again.
 If you still encounter errors with the deployed app, consult the [guide on debugging App Service deployments](docs/appservice.md).
 Please file an issue if the logs don't help you resolve the error.

-1. If you encounter 'Application error' or 503 'Service Unavailable' when using your own data, it may be due to the app service plan reaching capacity.
+1. If you encounter 'Application error' or 503 'Service Unavailable' when using your own data, it may be due to the app service plan reaching capacity because of the size of files provided.
 Use the deployment link provided in the workflow logs to scale up your app service plan using this [guide](https://learn.microsoft.com/en-us/azure/app-service/manage-scale-up)

 ## Output